rorist/android-reverse/presentation.md

 # Introduction to the Dalvik bytecode

+* Dalvik is a town in Iceland, Smali means assembler in Icelandic :)
 * Java source code is compiled to Java bytecode (with javac) and then compiled to Dalvik bytecode (with dx)
 * Dalvik has some optimisations with memory consumption in mind
-* No stack, direct access to variables
+* No stack, register based VM -> Less instruction
-* FIXME
+* Dex is compressed (code reuse)

 # Introduction to Smali